Bhargav-U/ElevateHome/README.md

 -Power on your esp and connect it to your laptop either using a ftdi or a usb cable<br>
 -Go to the boards section and select esp32doitdevkit(depends on what you are using but in my case i used this)<br>
 -Select the port to which the esp is connected and on serial monitor set teh baud rate to 115200<br>
--No look at the serial monitor,press and hold the boot button,now keep holding teh boot button and press the reset button you will see a messge saying "waiting for download",now relase the boot button and click on the uplaod button on the ide<br>
+-No look at the serial monitor,press and hold the boot button,now keep holding teh boot button and press and release the reset button you will see a messge saying "waiting for download",now relase the boot button and click on the uplaod button on the ide<br>
 -Once code is uploaded click the reset button<br>
 -In the below explanation section i have explained which code to upload and chanegs you need to do<br>
 </p>